Hanoi – Ha Long Bay Cruise – Da Nang – Hoi An – Ho Chi Minh City – Mekong River Delta

-Join us on this extraordinary Vietnam tour to explore Vietnam’s culture, history and wondrous landscapes.
+Join us on this extraordinary tour to explore Vietnam’s culture, history and wondrous landscapes.
 This Southeast Asian country of 90 million people is famous for its beautiful countryside, beaches, rivers, Buddhist pagodas, French colonial landmarks and bustling cities.

 Conducted by an experienced tour leader and expert local guides, the tour begins in Hanoi, ancient capital of Vietnam, and concludes in Ho Chi Minh City – the largest city and the most important economic centre of Vietnam.
-Trip highlights of this fully escorted premium tour include Ha Long Bay and the Old Town of Hoi An – both on the UNESCO’s World Heritage Sites list.
+Trip highlights of this fully escorted premium tour include overnight Ha Long Bay cruise and the Old Town of Hoi An – both on the UNESCO’s World Heritage Sites list.

 - Small group (20 max).